-This program provides practical hands-on training and experience for high school juniors and seniors, who are seriously considering making a career in the automotive service, repair and maintenance industry.
-Students will build a solid foundation in automotive brakes, suspension and steering, cooling, lubrication systems, HVAC, engine fundamentals and operation, electrical and electronic systems, and all servicing aspects.
-There is an emphasis on shop safety and industry expectations, as well as developing strong leadership skills.
-Program includes a variety of tours and guest speakers from industry.
-This is considered to be a top high school NATEF Certified automotive technology program and has earned multiple awards including the coveted EnviroStar certification for recycling and environmental protection.
+Automotive Technology focuses on providing students interested in the automotive industry hands-on learning in a simulated workplace environment.
+Students build a solid foundation in automotive brakes, suspension and steering, cooling, lubrication systems, HVAC, engine fundamentals and operation, electrical and electronic systems, as well as all standard servicing aspects.
+This program includes a strong focus on shop safety and industry standards, as well as development of leadership skills.
+West Sound Tech's automotive program has earned multiple awards including the coveted EnviroStar certification for recycling and environmental protection.
+Earn ASE Certification.
 Optional 2-year program.
-Some industry Certification.
-Uniform: 1 pair of pants and 1 shirt purchased from WST for approximately \$16.
-Student needs to purchase their own safety glasses.
-Fees: None.